-Since OBO activities abroad (e.g., rents, maintenance and repair, fire/safety and capital projects) are paid from the no-year OBO appropriation, these activities can be obligated and paid if the post has sufficient funds in its OBO allotment.
-Salaries for facility managers and OBO direct-hire project staff at post are funded domestically from the no-year OBO appropriation; therefore, those personnel will continue to report to work and perform their duties as long as residual funding remains.
-Salaries for locally-hired OBO project staff are funded from post-held OBO allotments and can therefore be obligated and paid as long as post has sufficient funds in its allotment.
+Since OBO activities abroad (e.g., rents, maintenance and repair, fire/safety and capital projects) are paid from multi-year and no-year OBO appropriations/prior year balances, these activities can be obligated and paid if the post has sufficient funds in its OBO allotment.
+Salaries for facility managers and OBO direct-hire project staff at post are funded domestically from the multi-year OBO appropriation/prior year balances; therefore, those personnel will continue to report to work and perform their duties as long as residual funding remains.
+Salaries for locally hired OBO project staff are funded from post-held OBO allotments and can therefore be obligated and paid as long as post has sufficient funds in its allotment.